MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ### Zone-redundant deployment approach

-In this approach, your compute tier is deployed across multiple availability zones.
-When requests arrive, a load balancer (which itself spans availability zones) sends them to instances in any availability zone.
+In this approach, your compute tier is spread across multiple availability zones.
+When requests arrive, a load balancer built into the service (which itself spans availability zones) sends them to instances in any availability zone.
 If an availability zone has an outage, the load balancer moves the traffic to instances in the healthy availability zones.

-Your storage tier is also deployed across multiple availability zones.
+Your storage tier is also spread across multiple availability zones.
 Copies of your application's data are distributed across multiple availability zones by using *synchronous replication*.
 When the application makes a change to the data, the storage service writes the change to multiple availability zones before it considers the transaction to be completed.
 That way, each availability zone always has an up-to-date copy of the data.
 If an availabilty zone has an outage, another availability zone can be used to access the same data.

 :::image type="content" border="false" source="./_images/regions-availability-zones/zone-redundant.png" alt-text="Diagram showing the solution deployed into multiple availability zones by using a zone-redundant deployment approach.":::